thedumbtechguy/Fluxxan/README.md

 ### State
 The `State` is the Single Source of Truth of your application.
 It a single object tree containing the entire app state.

-> Unlike Redux, Fluxxan does not force you to use an immutable state even though the the default implementation assumes you do.
+> Unlike Redux, Fluxxan does not force you to use an immutable state even though the default implementation assumes you do.
 > It is greatly encouraged you do as it will both improve your code, debugging and increase the overall performance of your application.
 There is a reason most of the new Flux implementations are going immutable.
 > If you choose not to go Immutable, you will need to override couple of methods to help you short circuit the dispatch process.